Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Discussion and future work

-Finally, it is important to note that the current paper solely focuses on pruning the Bayesian neural network model in an iterative fashion.
-Investigating how Bayesian model reduction can be efficiently used to also grow models would lead to a breakthrough in current Bayesian neural network design.
-Models will then prune and grow themselves, depending on the complexity of the task.
-We envision this model extension procedure by for example starting out with prior distributions which represent effectively pruned parameters and then using Bayesian model reduction to evaluate the gained performance, in terms of variational free energy, compared to the case where they had not been pruned.
+Finally, the current paper focuses on pruning the BNN model in a greedy and iterative fashion.
+This process could yield suboptimal performance as parameters might be pruned prematurely due to the approximations in \eqref{eq:bmr-q}.
+It would therefore be interesting to investigate the effects of reverting the pruning of qualifying variables in Algorithm~\ref{alg:bmr}.
+This effective expansion of models would lead to a breakthrough in BNN design.
+Models can then prune and grow themselves, depending on the complexity of the task.
+A strategy could be to start out with prior distributions representing pruned parameters and then use BMR to evaluate the VFE improvement compared to the case where they had not been pruned.
 The true power of this approach is obtained by adhering to the Bayesian approach and focusing on continual in-the-field learning.
-Intertwining our pruning (and possible extension) procedure with this continual learning approach could lead to models that build themselves, limiting the need for costly trial-and-error model refinement tasks. \ifIEEE
+Intertwining our pruning (and possible extension) procedure with this continual learning approach could lead to models that build themselves, automating costly trial-and-error model refinement tasks. \ifIEEE